gwen001/actarus/README.md

 Supposed to be a feature to performed tasks on specific url, like sqlmap.
 It's not currently used, you can delete it.

 What the purpose of the table `db.actarus.arus_entity_loot`?
-Supposed to be the data collected, like credentials, I finally decide to merge those datas with alerts, so it's not used anymore.
+Supposed to be the data collected, like credentials, I finally decided to merge those datas with alerts, so it's not used anymore.

 It doesn't work!
-Try to read the `full_install.txt`
+Try to read the `full_install.txt`.

 It still doesn't work !
 Contact me :)